|

 The NAZI campaign against Jews culminated in Kristallnacht, a brutal explosion of violence against Jews in Germany.
 Before Kristallnacht, the NAZIs had killed Jews in concetration camps and prisons behind closed doors.
 On Kristalnacht Jews were attacked and killed openly on the street or in their homes.
 There intentions cold no longer be doubted.
 The consequences for the atomic bomb project that among leading pysicists were many Jews or anti-NAZIs.
 These men recognized the true nature of the NAZI regime more than others the potential danger of a NAZI atomic bomb.
 After Kristallnacht, even men who might have had moral quams about building an atomic bomb, were prepared to do virtually anything to stop the NAZIs.

-Actually a third scienbtist had worked with Hahn and Strassmann.
+A third scientist had worked with Hahn and Strassmann.
 Lise Meitner (1878-1968), a rare female scientist in a male world was involved in the neutron bombardment experiments.
 She was especially close to Hahn who had befriended her.
 Both Hahn and Strassmann got the Nobel prize for physics, while Meitner who was Jewish did not.
-Meitner remained in Germany with her work while other prominant Jewish scientientists fled the country.
-Finally she was dismissed from the Institute and the NAZIs made it difficult to emigrate.
-She finally manged to get out with the help of friends hust before the war broke out.
-Hahn and Strassmann largely abandoned her.
-Paul Rosbaud was a key friend who helped her get out.
-She found refuge in Sweden where sher continued to corespond with Hahn about their work.
+Meitner remained in Germany with her work while other prominant Jewish scientientists were dismissed and fled the country.
+Hahn was able to protect her for a time, in part because she had a low profile.
+Finally she was dismissed from the Institute and the NAZIs made it difficult to emigrate because the potential of atomic energy was becoming increasingly apparent.
+She finally managed to get out with the help of friends just before it became virtually impossible.
+She was spirited across the border to the Netherlands (July 1938).
+And fortuntely she continued on to Sweden.
+Hahn and Strassmann had largely abandoned her.
+Paul Rosbaud was the key friend who helped her get out.
+(He would become the most importnt British spy in the Reich, relaying vital information through Switzerland.)
+Meitner for her part continued to correspond with Hahn about their work, poviding key insights.
+It was Meitner and her nephew Otto Robert Frisch that proved that the barrium the German researchers found was the product of nuclear fission.
+Frisch subsequentky confirmed this experimentally (January 13, 1939).

 As physicists around the learned of the German achievement, they began to consider the implications--the theoretical possibility of a bomb of unimaginable destructive power.
 NAZI Germany had an aggressive military weapons.
 This discovery by German physicists raised the possibility of a NAZI German nuclear weapons program.
 This terrified the European scientists that knew Fascism first hand.
 The Luftwaffe was already the being used to terrify Europe.
 The consequences of a NAZI Germany armed with nuclear weapons was too terrifying to imagine.
 One of the ironies of history was that militarily, Hiltler was obsessed with giantism, he wanted the largest tanks, battleships, artillery, and other weapons that could be built.
 Yet he rejected a major effort to build the largest bomb, in part because he considered nuclear physics "Jewish science" and drove from Germany the very people that could have built him the ultimate weapon.